itesdahl/RIFF/README.md

 Dragonburner with Sherpa micro
 2 x 360W 24V power supplies (3 x 360 24V in the 900 version)

-I am publishing a build series on Youtube and will publish the required parts at the same time as the videos.

 Design and frame: